mansisavoirai/whatsapp-graphic-generator/README.md

 ---

-## Connecting to Helga's Video Pipeline
+## Welcome Menu & Connecting to Helga's Video Pipeline

-This graphic generator is designed to work alongside a separate video generation pipeline.
-When a trader requests a video (modes 4, 5, or 6), the workflow should forward the request to the video pipeline's webhook with the following payload structure:
+The workflow now includes a welcome-menu router: when a trader messages the bot, their message text is checked and routed three ways:

+- **"GRAPHIC"** → routes into the graphic-generation flow described above.
+- **"VIDEO"** → looks up the trader's session data in the Sessions sheet, then forwards a request to the video pipeline's webhook (built by Helga, a colleague on a separate video-generation pipeline) with the payload structure below.
+- **Anything else** (first-time "hi", unrecognized text) → sends a welcome message asking the trader to reply GRAPHIC or VIDEO.

+Video request payload sent to Helga's pipeline:

 ```json
 {